anatolytsi/anatolytsi/README.md

 <h2>Hey there, my name is Anatolii!</h2>

-<h4>I am an Embedded Software Developer, a future M.Sc. in Power Engineering, almost a Python Developer😂, and an IoT enthusiast!</h4>
+<h4>I am an Embedded Software Developer, a future M.Sc. in Power Engineering, almost a Python Developer, and an IoT enthusiast!</h4>

 <p>
   <em>